 Clarifying Complex Legal Concepts for Clients

-Visitation rights are some of the most complicated laws in Pennsylvania.
+Visitation rights (including third-party visitation) are some of the most complicated laws in Pennsylvania.
 When issues of concern arise, you always want to have the strength of the law on your side.
 By having a family court decide on a visitation schedule for your child or relative, you can get the peace of mind that comes with knowing your rights are protected.

 If you or someone you love is involved in a divorce, contact the Law Offices of Sheryl R. Rentz, P.C., at (866) 290-9292 for a free, no-obligation consultation.
 Our office has years of experience handling family court issues in Montgomery County.
 In order to ensure some safety, legal rights, protection, or visitation benefits for all children involved in a divorce, contact our offices immediately.
 We can help you file the necessary paperwork and also take care of all communication between involved parties.